HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Investigating CBAK Energy Technology (CBAT) for Possible Securities Fraud, Encourages CBAT Investors and Persons Who May be Able to Assist to Contact its Attorneys Now

 SAN FRANCISCO, Jan.
-8, 2021 /PRNewswire/ --Hagens Berman notifies investors in CBAK Energy Technology, Inc. (NASDAQ: CBAT)of the firm's investigation into possible securities law violations.
+13, 2021 (GLOBE NEWSWIRE) -- Hagens Berman notifies investors in CBAK Energy Technology, Inc. ( CBAT) of the firm’s investigation into possible securities law violations.
 Certain investors with losses may have valuable claims and are encouraged to submit their losses now.
 The firm also encourages persons who may be able to assist the investigation to contact the firm.

 844-916-0895